 The Applicant filed for a demolition permit in February of 2011 to remove the existing single-family dwelling at 39 Elmwood Street.
 As part of this process the Historic Preservation Commission determined the building at 39 Elmwood Street to be preferably preserved and wanted to see the structure incorporated into the overall design of the project.
 To help design a proposal that OSPCD Staff would support, the Applicant's project team met several times with Planning Staff, Preservation Planner Kristi Chase, and at least one member of the Historic Preservation Commission in March and April of 2011.
 After this series of meetings, the project team took their proposed design and set up two neighborhood meetings in June of 2011 with Ward 7 Alderman Robert Trane to get feedback from the community.
 Both of these meetings were well attended with over 35 members of the neighborhood present.
-The project team listened to and consider ideas about the project regarding building design, parking layout, drainage, and landscaping, among other issues.
+The project team listened to and considered ideas about the project regarding building design, parking layout, drainage, and landscaping, among other issues.
 After these community meetings the project team redesigned their project and went before the Design Review Committee on two separate occasions, once in July and once in September.
-The comments from the Design Review Committee are listed below.
-After each trip to the Design Review Committee, the project team made further adjustments to the design of the project to create the proposal that is currently before the Zoning Board of Appeals.
+The comments from these Design Review Committee meetings are listed below.
+After each trip to the Design Review Committee, the project team made further adjustments to the design of the project to attempt to address concerns that the Committee and the neighborhood had regarding the project.
+Just before the project team was about to open the case to the Zoning Board of Appeals at the November 30, 2011 hearing, the case was continued to a later date so that a third neighborhood meeting could be held.
+This community meeting was held on Monday, January 9, 2012, at which the development team heard further concerns and suggestions about the project.
+After this meeting, the project team made further revisions to the project's design and went back to the Design Review Committee for a third time on January 26, 2012.
+Comments by the Design Review Committee from this meeting are also listed below.
+After a few more months of talking with the abutters and making design changes to the project's design, the development team returned to the Design Review Committee again for a fourth time to present their new eight unit project.
+Comments from this latest Design Review Committee meeting on May 24, 2012 are also listed below.
+Upon making a final set of changes to the plans per this latest Design Review Committee meeting, the project is now in the form of the plan set before the Zoning Board of Appeals with an OSPCD date stamp of May 31, 2012.